groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 sudo adduser --system --group --shell /bin/bash --disabled-password git
 ```

 We now have a user called "git" that will handle gitolite configuration.
 We need to be able to access this user from a normal account.
-We will do this by configuring an SSH key associated with git administration.
+We will do this by configuring an SSH key associated with Git administration.

 ## Configure SSH Keys for Git Administration

-On your **local computer**, which you will be using to administer git and gitolite, you need to create an SSH key pair if you have not done so already.
+On your **local computer**, which you will be using to administer Git and gitolite, you need to create an SSH key pair if you have not done so already.

-***Note:*** *If you already have a key pair created, you should skip this command to avoid overwriting your SSH keys.*
+**_Note:_** _If you already have a key pair created, you should skip this command to avoid overwriting your SSH keys._

 ```shell
 ssh-keygen -t rsa